-These regulations were issued in April 2020 following a Consultation Exercise conducted by Aberdeen City Council.
+These regulations were issued by Aberdeen City Council in April 2020 following a Consultation Exercise they conducted with plotters and stakeholders.
 There are some formatting issues in what follows.

 ABERDEEN CITY COUNCIL ALLOTMENT REGULATIONS